 - Google Trends – An extremely powerful tool, it shows changes in search query volume for specific keywords and also the topics that are trendy now.
 Check out this excellent article on how to use Google Trends for SEO.

 - Google AdWords Keyword Planner – Find out search volumes for keywords to see just how much competition there is for a specific search term.
+Note that Google only shows ranged search volume data for small spending AdWords accounts.

 - Moz – Measure how difficult it would be to rank for a specific keyword.